-We draw attention to Note 1 to the financial statements which indicates that at February 7, 2020 the Company does not yet have active operations.
+We draw attention to Note 1 to the financial statements which indicates that at April 30, 2020 the Company is dependent on securing future equity or debt financing for its working capital and development activities.
 This condition, along with other matters as set forth in Note 1, indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 Our opinion is not qualified in respect of this matter.